AZDeveloper777/FreeBSDDotNetGuide/TheGuide.md

    A. First you will see a long download
    B. You will then be presented with 2 dialog boxes in succession.
 Accept the defaults on both by hitting the Enter key.
    C. Wait through the long build process.
+   D. You'll see a "gnugrp-3.11" dialog box.
+Accept the defaults by hitting Enter.